 This is needed in DNSSEC-maintained zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
 The max-zone-ttl option guarantees that the largest TTL in the zone is no higher than the set value.

-In the options and zone blocks, the default value is unlimited.
-A max-zone-ttl of zero is treated as unlimited.
+When used in options, view and zone blocks, setting max-zone-ttl to zero is equivalent to "unlimited".